TL-Consulting-Lab/Kotlin-beginner/demo-prompts.md

 ## Test Implementation

-- test the implementation of the new feature to add product category fetaure like phones, laptops, headphones, etc.
+- Write unit for test the create product functionality
 - Implement tests for:
     - Frontend components
     - Backend API endpoints
     - Error handling scenarios
     - State management

+## Refactoring code
+Refactor this code so that it follows the builder design pattern

 ## Documentation